 3, Influencer Marketing and Social Media

 Not exactly ‘new technology’, but influencer marketing is sure to evolve and become a massive part of the way we use social media and how we market products.
-This will continue to grow and evolve in 2018/19 in both B2B and B2C.
+This will continue to grow and evolve in both B2B and B2C.
 So far it has mostly been used in light of specific campaigns to sell a few products, but we expect to see it grow into a continuous strategy rather than something that focuses on, for instance, a single product.

 Social Media has been around for quite a few years now and is an essential tool in every digital marketing strategy and, for now, we don’t expect to see huge changes in social media innovation, rather just constant changes and updates.
 People are using Social Media more and more every year and, as we can see from above, its set to become the main marketing channel in the eyes of a lot of big CMO’s.
 The way we use social media is already changing – for example, we watch more video than actually ‘socialise’ with others.
 Keep an eye on Social Media in the coming years…

 There are so many other ways that digital marketing will evolve in the future like more interactions and direct selling coming from VR and Chatbots taking over your first line of customer service.
-We may even see completely new digital marketing techniques and tools being used in the not to distant future… watch this space!
+We may even see completely new digital marketing techniques and tools being used in the not too distant future… watch this space!